 Horses are often used on anti-poaching units, and for good reasons!
 They are excellent for patrols as they cover lots more distance (and do it with more ease) than rangers do on foot.
 This allows rangers to not be as fatigued if or when they do come into contact with a poacher and it gives them a quicker response time.
 Another reason for using horses instead of going on foot is to be able to have a better overview due to the height advantage, especially in grassy areas.
 Wildlife management and studies are also much easier to do on horseback as opposed to on foot or in a vehicle as the wildlife is much calmer, therefore it’s easier to observe and understand species diversity and populations.
 Besides the quietness of horses, they are also an amazing way to decrease the anti-poaching unit’s carbon footprint.
 Last but not least, horses have incredible hearing and sense wildlife, humans or any activity long before a ranger can spot it.
 All in all, horses are amazing additions to anti-poaching units due to many reasons and have gained lots of respect in this way.

 There are lots of ways to help out with rhino conservation.
-There is ofcourse the option to donate!
-Make sure to find an organization that you trust and preferably one that does projects that genuinly interest you and that you might even be able to get involved in.
-There are a few different organizations that I either donate to on a monthly basis or once in a while.
-First of all there’s Save the Rhino, I really like this organization as they provide you with lots of options and information.
+There is of course the option to donate!
+Make sure to find an organisation that you trust and preferably one that does projects that genuinely interest you and that you might even be able to get involved in.
+There are a few different organisations that I either donate to on a monthly basis or once in a while.
+First of all there’s Save the Rhino, I really like this organisation as they provide you with lots of options and information.
 Second, there’s Ol Pejeta Conservancy, they also provide lots of important information and are the home to the last two northern white rhinos on the planet.
 Last but not least, there’s Rhino Fund Uganda, which holds a very special place in my heart.
 I volunteered with Rhino Fund Uganda and it was such an incredible experience to be a part of their efforts as a rhino breeding conservancy.
 I learnt so much from the rangers with whom I tracked the rhino every day, and knowing that their 33 rhino are the only ones in Uganda makes it even more special.
-Lots of organizations are stuggling now due to Covid and lack of tourism, and they are in desperate need of support from us.
+Lots of organisations are struggling now due to Covid and lack of tourism, and they are in desperate need of support from us.
 There are lots of options to get involved and donate, it can be a once-off donation or membership, or get involved by volunteering.
 Save the Rhino, Ol Pejeta and Rhino Fund all have volunteering options.
 Save the Rhino also has the option to get involved with your business, fundraise or partake in events such as the Hackney Half.
-Ol Pejeta provides the same and more options such as internships, virtual safaris (amazing!) and merchendise.
-TIP: Next year I will horse riding and participating in a volunteer program in Zimbabwe, all about rhino and wildlife conservation.
-If you are interested in joining me or volunteering in the future, make sure to check out this post for all the information and an exclusive discount code!
+Ol Pejeta provides the same and more options such as internships, virtual safaris (amazing!) and merchandise.
+TIP: You can do horse riding and participate in a volunteer program in Zimbabwe, all about rhino and wildlife conservation.
+If you are interested volunteering in Zimbabwe, make sure to check out this post for all the information and an exclusive discount code!
 This program is also perfect if you want to bring a non-rider as they offer volunteering projects that don't involve horse riding.
-If you are wondering how to apply to volunteer programs and what to expect, have a look here.

 I hope this article has been useful!
-Please share it with your friends and don’t forget to subscribe to my newsletter to receive more tips and be the first to know when I post new articles!
+Please share it with your friends that are passionate about conservation, and don’t forget to subscribe to my newsletter!
 Feel free to contact me about opportunities to volunteer with rhinos and if you have any questions.

 Subscribe to our newsletter